How monetary policy works

 Monetary policy impacts the economy and the price level through various channels.
 The process by which monetary policy decisions are transmitted to the real economy is called the monetary policy transmission mechanism.

-This (long) chain of cause and effect linking monetary policy decisions with the price level starts with a change in the official interest rates set by a central bank on its own monetary policy operations.
+The (long) chain of cause and effect linking monetary policy decisions with the price level starts with a change in the official interest rates set by a central bank on its own monetary policy operations.
 By changing its key interest rates, a central bank exercises major influence on the money market and may steer the prevailing money market rates.
 Changes in these rates, in turn, impact on other (longer-term) interest rates.

-The transmission mechanism
+The monetary policy transmission mechanism

 Interest rate channel

-When demand sinks below supply, the likely result is downward pressure on prices.
+When demand sinks below supply, the result is downward pressure on prices.
 Moreover, reduced domestic demand may translate into tighter conditions in labor and intermediate goods markets, which in turn dampens price and wage setting in the respective markets.

 This means that a key interest rate hike slows down the overall rise in prices.